Soft launch strategies to boost user acquisition

 What is a soft launch?

-A soft launch is like taking a half-step, by releasing your application in a smaller market before going worldwide (or to the target marketplace).
+A soft launch is like taking a half-step: releasing your application in a smaller market before going worldwide (or to the target marketplace).
 So, you could make your app available early in the UK before the US, or Austria before Germany, and so on.
 This means that you’re able to see how users take to an app, and how it performs on a smaller scale, before going any further.

 What’s a famous example of a soft launch?

 The 2016 smash hit Pokémon GO initially pursued a soft launch strategy, which proved so big that its popularity forced a full launch within days.
 The app was first released in Australia and New Zealand on July 6th.
 Within a matter of days, Niantic, Pokémon GO’s publisher, rolled the game out to additional countries, staggering it in Germany, the UK and across the Mediterranean.
-This had the effect of putting a tremendous load on the servers, rendering the game unplayable (even for this writer).
+This had the effect of putting a tremendous load on the servers, rendering the game unplayable.
 While the success of Pokémon GO is somewhat legendary, it can also serve as a warning of releasing an app too quickly, and without building the supporting infrastructure first.

 What are the goals of a soft launch?